mvolkmann/blog/src/swift/Concurrency.md

 Serial queues execute one task at a time and each task can run on a different thread.
+One use of a serial queue is to synchronize access to shared resources.

 Concurrent queues can execute multiple tasks at the same time which requires multiple threads.
-The number of tasks executed simultaneously from a concurrent queue at any point in time can vary based on conditions in the application and the number of CPU cores in the device.
+The number of tasks executed simultaneously at any point in time can vary based on conditions in the application and the number of CPU cores in the device.
 Tasks run on concurrent queues can finish in a different order than they were started since each task can have a different duration.